PadillaBraulio/NCloud/README.md

 its automatically will change the ip address of the confd_index.php stored in the apache server /var/www/html directory.

+and for last you need to execute the confd command to update all the configuration files.

+	**sudo confd -onetime -backend etcd -node http://127.0.0.1:5005**

 ## What i make to solve it.